SixSq/old.sixsq.github.com/products-and-services/nuvla-io/nuvla-io-security.md

 ## Security by Design
 {: class="text-center fw700 pb-30" style="font-size: 30px;"}

-#### Security cannot be left as an afterthought.
-At SixSq we have build security in the Nuvla.io service by design.
-Read on to better understand the security primitives built-in, on both the service-side (i.e. Nuvla.io), as well as the [NuvlaBox](/products-and-services/nuvlabox/overview) software, which turns any x86 or ARM single board hardware into a smart edge device.
-For applications where you need an operating system, we have created the NuvlaBox OS (Operating system, based on Linux), to provide a solid and secure foundation for your adge applications.
+#### Security cannot be an afterthought.
+At SixSq we have built security into the Nuvla.io service by design.
+Read on to better understand the built-in security primitives , for both Nuvla.io the [NuvlaBox](/products-and-services/nuvlabox/overview) software, which turns any x86 or ARM single board hardware into a smart edge device.
+For applications where you need an operating system, we have created the NuvlaBox OS (Operating system, based on Linux), to provide a solid and secure foundation for your edge applications.

 <p/>